Sustainable Food Cities

 Sustainable Food City Award

-Throughout 2018 we will be compiling examples of the fantastic food projects being led by businesses, the public sector and communities across Newcastle in order to submit an application for a Sustainable Food Cities Award.
 The award is designed to recognise and celebrate the success of places taking a joined up, holistic approach to food and that are achieving significant positive change on a range of key food issues.

 The application process lends itself to a truly collaborative effort, shining a light on the achievements and knowledge of a dedicated network of partners working to make significant changes to the food environment of Newcastle.
+If we are successful this award for our city will be shared by all partners.

 FIND OUT MORE CLICK